cs3451-f21/a4-f21/README.md

    2. Ripple

-	  Like (a), but make the vertices ripple ``outward'' radially from the center of the plane, like a pebble dropped into a pond.
+	  Like (a), but make the vertices ripple "outward" radially from the center of the plane, like a pebble dropped into a pond.

       A new wave should start when you press the space key, and last for a few seconds, getting smaller as it moves toward the edge of the quad.